Low Level API¶

 The buffer is allocated in the Java heap and its size is fixed by the MicroVG implementation.

-When the buffer is too small for the platform specific format, the implementation has to return the expected buffer size instead of the keyword LLVG_SUCCESS
+When the buffer is too small for the target specific format, the implementation has to return the expected buffer size instead of the keyword LLVG_SUCCESS

 .